Fossilized Wonders: Development

 ZUN planned on making Fossilized Wonders a traditional bullet hell shooter, where the only playable characters are Reimu and Marisa.

 ZUN has used generative artificial intelligence for varying background elements for Fossilized Wonders, a decision Touhou fans have criticized.
 ZUN later confirmed the use of AI in Fossilized Wonders, saying that he wanted to "reduce it to nothing more than a tool" and confirming that he used Adobe Firefly.
 ZUN has also said that generative AI is relevant to the theme of Fossilized Wonders.

+Reception

+During the "Dengeki Indie Game Awards 2026" held by Dengeki Online, the game was voted as the second best shooting game.